Oceanswave/lorgnette/README.md

 Lorgnette also uses PouchDB to store the full Pluralsight course listing locally so that retrieving a random course is done locally.
 It pulls the course listing down on first run and every 7 days thereafter.

 It's also a fun experiment in node, electron, nightmare, promises, ES6 function generators and coroutines.
 Yeah, man!
 Love me some coroutines!

+##NOTE!!
+Do not use Lorgnette to continuously play videos for long periods of time!!
+Although Lorgnette doesn't bypass any controls on the Pluralsight site nor does it bypass their viewer software, Pluralsight apparently uses the **number of requests** rather than the **duration of videos** to determine a threshold of what they call 'abuse'.

+This means if you watch 8 hours of content a day, if this happens to result in a number of requests that exceeds their arbitrary threshold, your account will be locked and you will get a naughty-gram in your inbox that you will need to resolve.

+In a perfect world a, granted atypical, user should be able to watch 48 hours of content (e.g. 24 hours at 2x speed, which their viewer allows) a day and not be presented with any accusations, however, this is **not** the case, sadly.

 #####Installation:
 Ensure Node and Git are installed.